 However, it is not necessary to scroll.
 For example, you may enter a stock's symbol in cell D-1.
 The settings for that stock will appear in the light blue strip in rows 6 and 7.
 If nothing appears, it means the symbol entered is not recognized by the calculator.
 Scroll down, find the stock, and note the symbol used by the calculator.
 Enter that symbol, and the data will appear in the blue strip.
 The calculator sometimes requires an extender.
 For example, it will require the symbol for Intel to be entered as INTC.O rather than as simply INTC.
 The ".O" means it is listed on the Nasdaq.
 Sometimes the calculator requires a ".K" (for some, but not all, NYSE listed stocks).
 For example, a stock with a 4-letter symbol that is listed on the NYSE would require a ".K" extender, but stocks like IBM do not usually require an extender.
 "Pink Sheet" stocks require a ".PK" extender.

-For more on ATR Stops, go to Stop Losses and to ATR Stops .
-To use this service, you must be able to open and use an Excel 2003 spreadsheet.
+This tool is extremely easy to operate.
+It is fast, and it does the calculating for you.
+To use Stops, you must be able to open and use an Excel 2003 spreadsheet.
 We use the older version of Excel so that people with older versions of Excel can use the tool.
 Those with later versions of Excel should also be able to use the older spreadsheets.
 Older versions of Excel cannot work with spreadsheets created in the newer formats of the latest versions of Excel.
-To download a small Excel 2003 test spreadsheet, click on

 **The security of information you send us is protected during transmission by using Secure Sockets Layer (SSL) software, which encrypts the information you input.
 It is the process used by over 93% of the Fortune 500 and by the world’s 40 largest banks.
 You get 100% secure data transmission.